 - Wildlife Info

 These animals require specialist handling and MUST be rescued by trained wildlife rescuers.
+If you are unsure of the species please check the images and information via the links above.

 All wildlife that is sick or injured needs to be assessed by a vet before coming into care.